-The Piranha V has the capacity to generate increased power to enable the effective application of selected or developing survivability technologies as they become available, such as hard or soft-kill defensive aid systems or electric armour.
+The PIRANHA 5 has the capacity to generate increased power to enable the effective application of selected or developing survivability technologies as they become available, such as hard or soft-kill defensive aid systems or electric armour.

 Command and control

-The Piranha V has a fully integrated FRES utility vehicle electronic architecture.
+The PIRANHA 5 has a fully integrated, FRES utility vehicle electronic architecture.
 The architecture is integrated with the battle command integration programme (BCIP), local and on-board situational awareness suite, the health and usage monitoring system (HUMS), the collective protection systems (COLPRO) and the remote weapon station.

-The power-to-weight ratio is dependent on the mission configuration and combat weight of the vehicle and is approximately 20hp/t at 28t combat weight and with the TE20 550hp engine.
+The power-to-weight ratio is dependent on the mission configuration and combat weight of the vehicle and is approximately 20hp/t at 33t combat weight and with the TE20 550hp engine.

-The cross-country mobility of the Piranha V is similar to that of a tracked vehicle.
-The vehicle’s height adjustable hydropneumatic suspension system installed at each wheel station provides a more comfortable, faster and more fuel efficient ride for the crew.
-The front and rear suspensions have a vertical travel up to 320mm and 340mm.
+The cross-country mobility of the PIRANHA 5 is similar to that of a tracked vehicle.
+The vehicle’s height adjustable hydro-pneumatic suspension system installed at each wheel station provides a more comfortable, faster and more fuel-efficient ride for the crew.
+The front and rear suspensions have a vertical travel of up to 320mm and 340mm.

 The vehicle features a hydropneumatics suspension, all-wheel drive, and a four-axle steering for improved mobility compared to earlier variants of the PIRANHA family.
 A smaller turning radius greatly contributes to mobility where there is restricted room to operate, such as in narrow streets in urban environments, in wooded areas or in narrow wadis.